rayandasoriya/rayandasoriya/README.md

 💬 Always eager to learn and adapt to new technology!

-📫 Reach out to me on dasoriyarayan@gmail.com and view my portfolio [here](https://rayandasoriya.com).
+📫 Reach out to me on dasoriyarayan@gmail.com.

 😄 Pronouns: he/him